Counseling Degrees & Licenses in Connecticut

 Although not accredited by CACREP, the program’s curriculum has been developed with CACREP standards as a foundation.
 Students in this online program complete two week-long, on-ground residency experiences at the Sacred Heart campus in Fairfield, CT.
 The program’s 60-credit curriculum includes courses such as introduction to the counseling profession & introduction to ethics; counseling theories; psychopathology, diagnostic systems, & advanced assessment; professional issues, laws, & advanced ethics in clinical mental health; treatment planning & integrative models of care; counseling grief & loss; and consultation & organization administration in counseling.

-Sacred Heart University also offers an online 60 to 63-credit master of arts program in school counseling.
+Sacred Heart University also offers an online 60-credit master of arts program in school counseling.
 This program also includes in-person residencies that are one week long each.
 This program features coursework in the introduction to professional issues, laws, & ethics in school counseling; comprehensive school counseling programs, leadership, & advocacy; family-school-community collaboration & consultation; counseling diverse student populations & special education; practicum in school counseling; internship in school counseling; and advanced internship in school counseling.

 • Location: Fairfield, CT